DeelTer/DeelTer/README.md

 ### About me
-I am a Java developer with 5 years of unofficial experience.
+Java developer with 5+ years experience.
 I put some of my developments in open access, but most of my **[repositories](https://github.com/DeelTer?tab=repositories)** remain in the shadows.

 <br/>